This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 We care about your mobility.

-We are happy to support you if you use public transport.
-Our employees can get the Deutschland-Ticket, a monthly ticket, at a reduced price as a job ticket.
-Our students can get the Deutschland-Ticket Jugend BW at an even lower price.
-Our Seecampus can be reached via the bus stop "ZU Seemooser Horn" and the stop "Manzell".
-The ZF Campus is served by the bus stop "Hochschulen".
+Sustainable mobility?
+It doesn't refer only to our vehicle fleet.
+Our employees can purchase the Deutschland-Ticket at a reduced rate as a job ticket.
+Similarly, our students can purchase the discounted Deutschland-Ticket Jugend BW.
+Our Seecampus can be reached via the ZU Seemooser Horn stop and the Manzell railway station.
+The ZF Campus is served by the Hochschulen stop.

 ZU employees have been able to lease a job bike since 2019.
 And to make cycling even more fun, we participate in the City Cycling event every year with a ZU team.
 During this event, we collect all the kilometres cycled within three weeks.

 And if anyone runs out of air, we have a publicly accessible bike repair station on the ZF Campus.
-Mayor Dieter Stauber (left) and ZU President Prof Dr Klaus Mühlhahn (right) were delighted to be able to test it out at the inauguration.
-ZU-Sustainability manager Dr Fabian Sennekamp is supervising (in the middle).

-External providers offer e-scooters, pedelecs (Dott) and car-sharing cars (Stadtwerk am See) in Friedrichshafen.
+External providers offer e-scooters, pedelecs (dott) and car-sharing cars (Stadtwerk am See) in Friedrichshafen.
 There are stations at both campuses of Zeppelin University.

 Having energy